An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Outside of these three cities, free parking is plentiful.

-Often parking spaces are guarded by an attendant wearing a brightly coloured vest.
-They are there to help you in and out of the spot, and to watch over the cars.
-If you end up using their service, it’s polite to give a small tip.
-A few coins will do.
+Oftentimes parking lots and free parking bays are managed by an attendant dressed in a brightly coloured vest.
+They are there to help you in and out of the spot, and to watch over your car.
+It is polite (and frankly, expected) to give a small tip as you leave.
+A few coins will suffice.

 My experience hiring a car in Tbilisi through a local agent

-This section refers to my first car rental experience in Georgia.
+This section refers to my first car rental experience using Local Rent.

 Reservation: I booked my car a few weeks in advance using the Local Rent website.
 The only additional fee I paid was for a one-way rental – the car I chose came with all insurance included.
-I went through the entire process as a normal customer would and had no issues at all.
 Once my reservation was confirmed, I received confirmation by email.

 A few days before I was set to pick up my car, I decided to change my itinerary slightly and wanted to nominate a different pickup address closer to the highway.
 I emailed Local Rent and they did this for me straight away and sent me a new confirmation.